Chaosfirebolt/RomanNumeralConverter/README.md

 It provides constants for basic numerals, used in roman system, public constructors, parsing methods, overrides for hashCode and equals, implementations of Comparable, Cloneable and Serializable.
 Comparable implementation is **NOT** consistent with equals.

 Caching of parsing results can be enabled/disabled, default state is disabled.
+Supports plugging in custom [RomanIntegerCache](src/main/java/com/github/chaosfirebolt/converter/api/cache/RomanIntegerCache.java) implementations.

 RomanInteger objects are immutable.